niiknow/text-file-diff/readme.md

 # text-file-diff
 > line by line diff of two large text files

 You need a nodejs tool to diff two large text files.
-This could also useful with csv files:
+This is also useful with csv files:
 - compare products file for changes to import
 - compare log files
 - compare database of employee/users